Updated December 2020

 Empower Materials makes a family of QPAC polyalkylene carbonates that degrade completely and uniformly into environmentally benign products making it excellent for high performance applications including low temperature glass paste applications.

-QPAC Plastic Polymers in Low Temperature Glass Paste Applications
+QPAC Plastic Polymers in Low-Temperature Glass Paste Applications

 Viscosity Properties of QPAC Organic Binders

 QPAC also provides excellent viscosity properties to the paste formulation for deposition.
-These paste compositions for forming ceramic composites can be directly written or otherwise deposited by miniaturized pen and subsequently processed into solid-state materials.
+These paste compositions for forming ceramic composites can be directly written or otherwise deposited by a miniaturized pen and subsequently processed into solid-state materials.

 QPAC Organic Binders in LED and OLED Applications

 Additionally, QPAC can be used as a sealing glass binder in low temperature sealing glass applications in which a low-temperature glass is used to seal two other glass substrates.
 One of the main applications for QPAC in this area is OLED and LED displays.